 Neuroblastoma also has a unique stage called 4S (per INSS) or MS (per INGRSS) that often regresses spontaneously without treatment.
-This stage includes children < age 12 mo (4S) or 18 mo (MS) who have a localized primary tumor that has dissemination limited to skin, liver, and/or bone marrow.
+This stage includes children < age 12 months (4S) or 18 months (MS) who have a localized primary tumor that has dissemination limited to skin, liver, and/or bone marrow.
 Marrow involvement should be minimal and limited to < 10% of the total nucleated cells and cannot involve the cortex of the bone.

 At diagnosis, attempts should be made to obtain adequate tumor tissue to analyze for DNA index (the ratio of the amount of DNA in a tumor cell to the amount in a normal cell; the DNA index is thus a quantitative measure of chromosome content) and amplification of the MYCN oncogene.
-These factors help determine prognosis and guide intensity of therapy.

 Surgical resection is important for low-risk and intermediate-risk disease.
 It is often delayed until adjuvant chemotherapy is given to improve the chance of adequate surgical resection.